 No matter how many plants you have dotted about, or how much natural light can permeate your space, if your home is ridden with clutter and junk, your mental health is going to struggle to improve.
 There is a huge amount of truth to the adage ‘tidy room; tidy mind’, as you will discover after clearing out all the clutter.

 Be it old clothes, outdated wires or just general mess, it’s incredible how easily these scattered and forgotten items can drag us down without us even realising.
 Once your space is tidy it will feel like a weight has been lifted.
-You will finally be able to bask in the glow of your roof lantern, as the light of day shines down on your satisfyingly spruce home, with a sense of uplifted fulfillment.
+You will finally be able to bask in the glow of your roof lantern, as the light of day shines down on your satisfyingly spruce home, with a sense of uplifted fulfilment.